 Humans (and who knows how many other animals) are creatures who are not only aware.
 We are aware that we are aware.
 In meditation we can experience this state of pure, impersonal awareness.
 There is only fecund stillness, silence.
 No thought.
 No feelings.
 No images.
 With Mind we can watch our personal minds doing what personal minds do – mostly think about the past or worry about the future – the past mind and the future mind I referred to earlier.

 But there is another part of me that is aware that I can watch this awareness being aware of my personal mind doing its thing.
-I mean, what part of us is aware that we are aware of Awareness.
-It gets really weird if you stay with it for too long.
+It is aware of the contents of my awareness.

 Maybe it’s soul?
 Just a hunch.
 I think of soul as the deepest aspect of “self” that is still personal before merging back into pure non-personal awareness or Mind.
 It’s personal without personality or ego.
 It’s Mind one step down from itself.
 Personality is two steps down.
 This doesn’t imply that Mind is better than soul or personality.
 They are just more or less subtle expressions of the same “thing”.We are localized and unique expressions of Mind.